NutriGuild/EATWELL/README.md

 <h3 id="objectives"><b>🔗 Objectives</b></h3>
 <h4> The objectives of this project are:</h4>

-🔴 To suggest recipes based on dietary preferences and provide nutritional information for each recipe.
-🟡 To track calorie intake and help users set daily calorie goals based on weight loss or weight management goals.
+🔴 To store and manage their personal information, including age, weight, height, and sex, which can be used to calculate and track their BMI (Body Mass Index), with the additional capability to view and update this information as needed.
+🟡 To create a system that offers recipe suggestions and provides nutritional information, allowing users to choose whether or not they want a recipe suggestion.
-🟢 To assist users in planning their meals for the week and creating a grocery list based on chosen recipes.
+🟢 To implement a meal planning and grocery list creation that utilizes OpenAI's API to generate a grocery list in bullet form based on the user's input meal.
+🔵 To develop a calorie tracking and goal setting that allows users to set their calorie goals, track consumed calories, check progress towards the goal, reset the tracker, and save progress.
-🔵 To track water intake and remind users to drink water throughout the day.
+🟣 To develop a water intake tracking that allows users to track their daily water consumption, check their progress, evaluate goal achievement, and reset the tracker.
-🟣 To provide users with a food diary to track meals and progress towards health goals, including setting reminders for meal logging and progress monitoring.
+🟠 To allow users to record and view their meals along with the date.
 ______________________________________________________________________
 <h3 id="scope"><b>🔎 Scope</b></h3>
 <h4>The scope of this project includes:</h4>